-Also, inappropriate touching or comments on a female employee’s chest, persistent requests for dates and sexual innuendos have all been found to be sexual harassment.
+Also, inappropriate touching or comments on a female employee’s chest as previously mentioned in our. blog and resulting in an award of £19,000.00, persistent requests for dates and sexual innuendos have all been found to be sexual harassment.

 For example, cases have decided that gossip about the paternity of an unborn child can be harassment on grounds of sex, as could hostile comments about childcare arrangements when a female employee has to constantly leave work early to care for her young children.

 Even something such as putting materials up on a high shelf where none of the (naturally shorter) female staff can reach them could be viewed as harassment.

 The third type of sexual harassment is if an employee rejects sexual advances or submits to them, and is then treated less favourably by the harasser.

 “All of the above situations are extremely serious and employers must make sure that they manage the people and processes involved professionally, legally and sensitively,” says Matthew Pinto-Chilcott of Consensus HR. “in particular, appropriate disciplinary and grievance procedures should be in place.”

 To discuss your own company’s responsibilities in a potential sexual harassment situation, contact Matthew via [email protected] or call 01438 476750 to speak to a member of the team

 For further information on any of the HR subjects we provide, please click the heading below: